dcnieho/glassesValidator/README.md

 A data quality tool for eye tracking glasses.
 Behavior Research Methods. doi: 10.3758/s13428-023-02105-5](https://doi.org/10.3758/s13428-023-02105-5) ([BibTeX](#bibtex))

 # How to acquire
-GlassesValidator is available from `https://github.com/dcnieho/glassesValidator`, and supports Python 3.10 and 3.11 on Windows, MacOS and Linux.
+GlassesValidator is available from `https://github.com/dcnieho/glassesValidator`, and supports Python 3.10 and 3.11 on Windows, MacOS and Linux (newer versions of Python should work fine but are not tested).

 For Windows users who wish to use the glassesValidator GUI, the easiest way to acquire glassesValidator is to [download a standalone executable](https://github.com/dcnieho/glassesValidator/releases/latest).
 The standalone executable is not